Frequently Asked Questions

 • Early College students pay half of the in-district tuition rate.
 Click Tuition & Fees for current information.

-• Dual credit students – taught by high school faculty – may have additional course-specific fees.
-They do not pay general fees.
+• Dual credit students – taught by high school faculty.
+These students do not pay general nor course-specific fees.

 • Dual enrollment students – take classes on campus or online.
-They do pay general fees and course-specific fees.
+These students do pay general fees and course-specific fees.

 What books and/or other course materials will I need?